Inflectra/spira-documentation/docs/Spira-User-Manual/User-Product-Management.md

 ## My Assigned Requirements

 This section lists all the requirements you have been made owner of, across *all the different products* you are a member of.
 This typically means that the product manager has assigned you to be responsible for either developing the supporting test cases or decomposing the requirement into its detailed work breakdown structure of product tasks.
 The requirement name is displayed, along with its status (requested, accepted, in-progress, etc.) and its importance.
+Requirements are included based on their importance: the list is ordered by importance (highest at top) and requirements with the same importance are ordered by their IDs.

 ## My Assigned Test Cases

 This section lists all the test cases you have been made owner of, across *all the different products* you are a member of.
 This typically means that the product manager has assigned you to be responsible for executing the assigned test scripts.
 To aid in this process, the script name is displayed, along with its last execution status (failed, passed or not-run) and date of last execution.
 This enables you to see how recently the tests have been run, and whether they need to be re-run.
+Test cases are included based on their last execution status and date: the list is ordered by execution status (failed at the top), test cases with the same execution status are ordered by last execution date, and if those match, then by their IDs.

 If you click on the test-name hyperlink, you will be taken to the [details page for this test-case](../Test-Case-Management/#test-case-details) and the product that the test-case belongs to will be made your current product.